Reliable Generation of Privacy-preserving Synthetic Electronic Health Record Time Series via Diffusion Models: Experiment Details

 The \href{https://physionet.org/content/mimiciii/1.4/}{Medical Information Mart for Intensive Care-III} (MIMIC-III) is a single-center database consisting of a large collection of EHR data for patients admitted to critical care units at Beth Israel Deaconess Medical Center between 2001 and 2012.
 The dataset contains information such as demographics, lab results, vital measurements, procedures, caregiver notes, and patient outcomes.
 It contains data for 38,597 distinct adult patients and 49,785 hospital admissions.

-In our study, we use the following vital sign measurements from MIMIC-III: heart rate (beats per minute), systolic blood pressure (mm Hg), diastolic blood pressure (mm Hg), mean blood pressure (mm Hg), respiratory rate (breaths per minute), body temperature (Celsius), and oxygen saturation (\%).
-To ensure consistency and reproducibility, we adopt the scripts in \href{https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iii}{official MIMIC-III repository} for data pre-processing that selects the aforementioned features based on \textit{itemid} and filters potential outliers\footnote{For sake of reproducibility, the thresholds for the outliers are defined by the official repository.}.
+\textbf{Variable Selection:} In our study, we use the following vital sign measurements from MIMIC-III: heart rate (beats per minute), systolic blood pressure (mm Hg), diastolic blood pressure (mm Hg), mean blood pressure (mm Hg), respiratory rate (breaths per minute), body temperature (Celsius), and oxygen saturation (\%).
+To ensure consistency and reproducibility, we adopt the scripts in \href{https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iii}{official MIMIC-III repository} for data pre-processing that selects the aforementioned features based on \textit{itemid} and filters potential outliers \footnote{For reproducibility, the thresholds for the outliers are defined by the official repository.}.
 We then extract records of the selected variables within the first 24 hours of a patient's unit stay at one-hour intervals, where the initial measurement is treated as time step 0.
-This procedure gives us a multivariate time-series of length 25 for each patient.
+This procedure gives us a multivariate time series of length 25 for each patient.

+\textbf{Cohort Selection:} We select our MIMIC-III study cohort by applying the outlier filter criteria adopted by the official MIMIC-III repository.
+The filtering rules can be accessed \href{https://github.com/MIT-LCP/mimic-code/blob/main/mimic-iii/concepts_postgres/firstday/vitals_first_day.sql}{here}.
+We select patients based on the unit stay level using \textit{icustay\_id}.
+We only include patients who have spent at least 24 hours in their ICU stay.
 We use 80\% of the dataset for training and 20\% for testing while ensuring a similar class ratio between the splits.
-Lastly, the feature representation in \Cref{method:feature representation} is applied for model training.